microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 git clone https://github.com/YOUR-USERNAME/restart_apache
 ````

-Add the *~restart_apache* as a [project folder](http://blog.atom.io/2015/04/15/multi-folder-projects.html) to your Atom sidebar.
+Add the *~/restart_apache* as a [project folder](http://blog.atom.io/2015/04/15/multi-folder-projects.html) to your Atom sidebar.
 Then open the file re.sh

 By default, Ubuntu executes shell scripts using the Dash interpreter.
 Dash is faster than Bash by virtue of a lack of features and limited syntax making it ideal for quickly parsing out a large number of simple start up scripts.
 Bash is better suited for interactive scripts, since these are typically run as one off programs, the performance hit is a non-issue.
 We will have our script invoke the bash shell.